Getting a Permit

 If you're not sure what area your camp is in or you don't see it listed, choose All Camps and Zones.

 60 percent of backcountry sites are reservable in the spring during the advance reservation period.
 For more information, visit the Backcountry Reservations page.
+Further, some parties may have longer itineraries that include those sites toward the end of their trips.

 - Why does the camp and date I want show sites are available but it's grayed out?